oakes/neovim-rs/README.md

 ## Introduction

-A Neovim wrapper for Rust.
+A Neovim wrapper for Rust, allowing you to embed the text editor into a program and use it as a library.

 ## Build Instructions